diegozea/MIToS.jl/README.md

 - **PDB** This module defines types and methods to work with protein structures from different sources, such as PDB or AlphaFold DB.
 It includes functions to superpose structures, measure the distance between residues, and much more.
-- **Information** This module defines residue contingency tables and methods to estimate information measures from MSAs.
+- **Information** This module defines residue contingency tables and methods on them to estimate information measures.
+This allow to measure evolutionary information on MSAs positions.
 It includes functions to estimate corrected mutual information (ZMIp, ZBLMIp) between MSA columns, as well as conservation estimations using Shannon entropy and the Kullback-Leibler divergence.
 - **SIFTS** This module allows access to SIFTS residue-level mapping of UniProt, Pfam, and other databases with PDB entries.
 - **Pfam** This module uses the previous modules to work with Pfam MSAs.
 It also offers